-Kendra J. Ross is an award-winning cultural worker and social entrepreneur who is passionate about the nexus between artistic practice, arts advocacy, scholarship and social justice.
-Kendra has spent nearly 20 years as a music business professional coordinating and managing record label operations at top global music corporations.
-She’s also spent 15+ years writing, recording and performing music as a solo artist and in collaboration with such celebrated artists as: Quincy Jones, Talib Kweli and Kanye West among others.
+Kendra J. Ross, PhD is an award-winning cultural worker and social entrepreneur who is passionate about the nexus between artistic practice, arts advocacy, scholarship and social justice.
+Kendra spent 17 years as a music business professional coordinating and managing record label operations at top global music corporations.
+She also spent 20+ years writing, recording and performing music as a solo artist and in collaboration with such celebrated artists as: Quincy Jones, Talib Kweli and Kanye West among others.
 Kendra is currently an Assistant Professor of Sports, Arts and Entertainment Management at Point Park University.
-When not on stage or in the boardroom, Kendra is an arts advocate and organizer in Pittsburgh’s Hill District and a doctoral candidate in Community Engagement at Point Park University.
+When not on stage or in the classroom, Kendra is an arts advocate and organizer in Pittsburgh’s Hill District and recently defended her dissertation in Community Engagement at Point Park University.

 Tanika S. Harris is a passionate “servant leader” with over 15 years of experience in the corporate and non-profit sectors.
 She is sensitive to the needs of all people and utilizes her administrative, public speaking, critical thinking and conflict resolution skills to provide quality service.
 Tanika has a plethora of skill sets that she cultivated for 12 ½ years as an executive-level leader for a global, faith-based organization and she has continued to build upon and broaden those skills in years since with other community and faith-based non-profits.
-Tanika brings to the ACT3 arsenal experience in event planning, topical training, program development, resource development, strategic development and budget management.
+She brings to the ACT3 arsenal experience in event planning, topical training, program development, resource development, strategic development and budget management.
 Tanika is currently studying Organizational Leadership at Point Park University .

 WHAT WE DO FOR YOU

 MEETING AND EVENT PLANNING